Joaquin Independent School District

-Joaquin Independent School District is a public school district based in Joaquin, Texas (USA).
+Joaquin Independent School District is a public school district based in Joaquin, Texas, United States.
 Located in northeastern Shelby County, the district extends into a small portion of Panola County.
 A portion of the district (connected to the other by a portion of Toledo Bend Reservoir) is located in southeastern Shelby County and includes parts of Huxley.
 In 2009, the school district was rated "recognized" by the Texas Education Agency.